Kellerman81/go_media_downloader/README.md

 - exceptions: if a movie/show is in multiple lists i try to exclude them from the others (can be done in the config) so that i have the movie/show only in the list with the highest quality - if a movie/show is in 2 lists with different qualities the release would be constantly redownloaded
 - if you want more help start a discussion - the system is running stable for some time now

+## History

+- V0.1: initial Release
+- V0.1.1: Performance and Ram Usage Changes - rewrite a lot of functions

 ## Bugs

 - Currently it may happen that new series won't be searched - use /api/series/search/id/123 endpoint in that case once  after that it will update
 - currently movies/series in different languages need to be in diffent root folders - ex. /share/Movies_EN and ..Movies_FR
+- If a movie or episode isn't imported after download you might need to disable the runtime check